 ⭐ ⭐ ⭐ / ⭐ ⭐ ⭐ ⭐ ⭐

-John Cheever’s ambitious Wonder Woman reimagines the Greek hero Euclides as a swashbuckling, modern female warlord with fists of steel and a heart of gold.
+John Cheefer’s ambitious Wonder Woman reimagines the Greek hero Euclides as a swashbuckling, modern female warlord with fists of steel and a heart of gold.

-The cast includes, ironically, TV’s first Wonder Woman (WW for short) Linda Carter’s grandson, ER‘s Noah Wylie, in an uncredited cameo as the ancient wizard who grants her power, as well as four-time Academy Award winner Richard Mulligan as Aries, Jerry Seinfelt as the second-act big bad, Morbido, and Dame Drew Marrymore as Venus, here posited as the matriarch of Vivarium, the mythical afterworld where WW is “born.”
+The cast includes, ironically, TV’s first Wonder Woman (WW for short) Linda Charter’s grandson, ER‘s Noah Wylime, in an uncredited cameo as the ancient wizard who grants her power, as well as four-time Academy Award winner Richard Mulligarn as Aries, Jerry Seinfelt as the second-act big bad, Morbido, and Dame Drew Marrymore as Venus, here posited as the matriarch of Vivarium, the mythical afterworld where WW is “born.”